fawazshohiebar/pavilion/content/collections/reusables/en/explore-2025-sectors.md

   size: normal
   variant: grid
 ---
-ADIHEX 2025 brings together a diverse range of sectors that celebrate tradition, showcase culture, and connect global communities.
-From falconry, equestrian, and outdoor adventure to arts & crafts, weapons, and heritage conservation—each sector offers a unique experience for enthusiasts, professionals, and families alike.
-Discover the depth and diversity that make ADIHEX a one-of-a-kind destination.
+ADIHEX 2026 continues to bring together a diverse range of experiences that celebrate tradition, showcase culture, and connect global communities.
+From world-class exhibitions and live demonstrations to interactive family attractions and heritage showcases—every visitor will discover something unique.
+Step into a destination where heritage and innovation come together to inspire, engage, and connect.